lRoMYl/swift-graphql-codegen/README.md

 ```

 ### Sample Resource Class
+- Below is the gist of how a GraphQLResource implementing PD-Kami wouldw works, the final structure and code generation itself will be done at later stage.
 ```
 // To be added, just pass in the Encodable GraphQLRequest to APIClient with POST method enum GraphQLResource: ResourceParameters